obna/traveler_software_engineering/README.md

  3) Tania Ortiz-Rosales
  4) Redeat Kibebew

-Feature: index page
+Feature: Index Page
-As an authenticated user of the web site
+As an authenticated user of the web site traveler
-I want to
-So that  I can
+So that I can determine what country and city I may want to visit next I want a list of all the locations from the Location Table in the home page index
 Route: / or index → views.index function → index.html

-Feature: dashboard page
+Feature: Dashboard page
 As an authenticated user of the web site
 I want to have a page dashboard.html that shows
 So that  I can